 - Step 1: The first step is to make sure you can access the internet once you arrive in China.
 You can use Wi-Fi in China, but now there are quite a few places that require text verification to access Wi-Fi.
 You need to either set up international roaming with your provider at home or you can arrange to rent a phone for China.

 - Step 2: Connecting to the internet is only half the battle, since we’ve already established that Gmail is blocked in China.
 If accessing email in China is important to you, your next step is going to be to purchase something known as a “Virtual Private Network”, or “VPN” (I use and highly recommend ExpressVPN).
 Perhaps your company already has you set up on a company VPN and sometimes that works…often it doesn’t.
 You’re going to want to purchase a personal VPN that can be used during your time in China both as an extra security measure as well as a way to bypass the blocking.

 Now, before I jump into step 3, let me pause to explain something.

 What is a VPN?
 A Brief Explanation

 I often get people who ask me “Is it legal to use a VPN in China“?
 It’s a legitimate question and one that I don’t take lightly when I answer it.
 There have been cases where a Chinese person has gotten in trouble for using a VPN and the government talks big about blocking VPNs…and yet it all still works.
-Not one foreigner has gotten in trouble for using a VPN because the government doesn’t really care what we look at.
+Not one foreigner has been punished for using a VPN because, frankly, the government doesn’t really care what we foreigners look at.

 Ok, now back to the process of connecting to Gmail in China…